Businesses often begin as a Sole Proprietorship or Partnership and Incorporate later.

 A business that has a tax lien without a repayment plan can be financed.
 Businesses needing immediate help can now quickly use their revenues or assets to get working capital or a business loan.
 The process is fast and easy.
 Up to 5 to 10 business days and just a one page application.

 Finally, other sources of information related to tax liens may be found at the SBA small business administration site.

-h4>Faq, frequently asked questions on business tax liens and open tax liens
+FAQ on business and open tax liens

 What is an open tax lien?